angular-university/angular-firebase-app/README.md

 # Installing the code

-The code can be installed
+The code can be installed with the following command (needs to be run in the folder where package.json is):

+    npm install

 ## Running the code